iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

    **Who we contacted:** Wang Jinchun from HUST Engineering Innovation Practice Center, Dr. Chen Yulong from HUST School of Life Science and Technology.
    **Why:** To integrate our biochemical reaction process into a stable, efficient, and automated prototype device, verifying the engineering feasibility of the technical route.
    **What we learned:** **Photosensitive resin** material can significantly improve device density, temperature resistance, and contamination resistance at similar cost.
 Baffled fermentation devices increase dissolved oxygen.
    **How we adapted our project:** We iterated the hardware design, changing the core component material to photosensitive resin, and designed a baffled fermentation module.
-Simultaneously, with Wang Jinchun's help, we are integrating motors, sensors, and custom PCB control boards to improve device stability.
+Simultaneously, with Wang Jinchun's help, we are integrating motors, sensors, and custom PCB control boards to improve device stability."
-"
 %}

 ## Part IV:Compliance, Safety & Future Planning